vojtasvoboda/oc-twigextensions-plugin/README.md

 ### ltrim

-Strip whitespace (or other characters) from the beginning of a string
+Strip whitespace (or other characters) from the beginning of a string.

 ```
 Hello I'm {{ ' jack' | ltrim }}